MIC-DKFZ/nnUNet/readme.md

 The test images are not preprocessed (they are not looked at at all!).
 Their preprocessing happens on the fly during inference.

 `--verify_dataset_integrity` should be run at least for the first time the command is run on a given dataset.
-This will execute some checks on the dataset to ensure that it is compatible with nnU-Net.
+This will execute checks on the dataset to ensure that it is compatible with nnU-Net.
 If this check has passed once, it can be omitted in future runs.
 If you adhere to the dataset conversion guide (see above) then this should pass without issues :-)

-Note that `nnUNet_plan_and_preprocess` accepts several additional input arguments.
+Note that `nnUNet_plan_and_preprocess` accepts additional input arguments.
 Running `-h` will list all of them along with a description.
 If you run out of RAM during preprocessing, you may want to adapt the number of processes used with the `-tl` and `-tf` options.